 Quick intro do digital marketing channels

-To build a successful distribution strategy companies need to leverage on digital channels to reach their potential customers.
+To build a successful distribution strategy, companies need to leverage on digital channels to reach their potential customers.

-However, each channel type will require an understanding of the underlying platform, the kind of incentives created for users on those platforms and how users interact.
+However, each channel type will require an understanding of the underlying platform, the kind of incentives created for users on those platforms, and how users interact.

 Organic vs. paid

-A first distinction is between organic vs. paid channels.
-Organic channels are those who do not require to pay for attention.
+The first distinction is between organic vs. paid channels.
+Organic channels are those that do not require to pay for attention.

-Therefore, organic simply means that you can gain visibility and interests from potential customers without paying a third-party platform to be featured.
+Therefore, organic simply means you can gain visibility and interest from potential customers without paying a third-party platform to be featured.

-An example is an SEO, or search engine optimization, where a platform like Google ranks your content because it perceives it as high quality.
+An example is SEO, or search engine optimization, where a platform like Google ranks your content because it perceives it as high quality.

 An example is search engine marketing.
 You pay Google on a pay-per-click basis to feature your content on top of its listings.

 Direct vs. indirect

-One example is people who type directly your website name on their browser, thus coming to your site.
+One example is people who directly type your website name on their browser, thus coming to your site.